Bronze Age: China

-In China, the earliest bronze artefacts have been found in the Majiayao culture site (3100–2700 BC).
+The term "Bronze Age" was adapted to Chinese archaeology from periodization developed in Europe.
+As a result, there is no universally accepted definition or chronological boundary for the Bronze Age in the context of Chinese prehistory.
+In fact, there is an argument to be made that the Bronze Age never properly ended in China, as there is no recognized transition to an Iron Age.
+Together with the jade art that preceded it Bronze continued to be seen as a fine material for ritual art.

-The term "Bronze Age" has been transferred to the archaeology of China from that of Western Eurasia, and there is no consensus or universally used convention delimiting the "Bronze Age" in the context of Chinese prehistory.
-The "Early Bronze Age" in China is sometimes taken to be coterminous with the reign of the Shang dynasty (16th–11th centuries BC), and the Later Bronze Age with the subsequent Zhou dynasty (11th–3rd centuries BC), from the 5th century, called Iron Age China although there is an argument to be made that the Bronze Age never properly ended in China, as there is no recognisable transition to an Iron Age.
-Together with the jade art that precedes it, bronze was seen as a fine material for ritual art when compared with iron or stone.
+A knife from the Majiayao culture found in Linjia, Gansu dated to between 2900 and 2740 BC is earliest copper alloy artifact of 'secure stratigraphic provenience' from China.
+However, a 2016 journal article concluded from the isotopes, lack of nearby ore deposits, and lack of associated smelting site that the dagger was most likely imported.

-Bronze metallurgy in China originated in what is referred to as the Erlitou period, which some historians argue places it within the Shang.
-Others believe the Erlitou sites belong to the preceding Xia dynasty.
-The United States National Gallery of Art defines the Chinese Bronze Age as c.
-2000, a period that begins with the Erlitou culture and ends abruptly with the disintegration of Western Zhou rule.
+By the late third millennium BC established centers of copper and bronze metallurgy had emerged in northwest China associated with the Zongri (2500 BC), Machang (2300 BC) and Qijia (2300 BC) archeological sites.

-There is reason to believe that bronze work developed inside of China apart from outside influence.
-However, the discovery of the Europoid Tarim mummies in Xinjiang has caused some archaeologists such as Johan Gunnar Andersson, Jan Romgard, and An Zhimin to suggest a possible route of transmission from the West eastwards.
+While there have been arguments bronze work developed inside of China independent of outside influence the discovery of the Europoid Tarim mummies in Xinjiang has caused archaeologists such as Johan Gunnar Andersson, Jan Romgard, and An Zhimin to suggest a possible route of transmission from the West eastwards.
 According to An Zhimin, "It can be imagined that initially, bronze and iron technology took its rise in West Asia, first influenced the Xinjiang region, and then reached the Yellow River valley, providing external impetus for the rise of the Shang and Zhou civilizations."
 According to Jan Romgard, "bronze and iron tools seem to have traveled from west to east as well as the use of wheeled wagons and the domestication of the horse."
 There are also possible links to Seima-Turbino culture, "a transcultural complex across northern Eurasia", the Eurasian steppe, and the Urals.
-However, the oldest bronze objects found in China so far were discovered at the Majiayao site in Gansu rather than at Xinjiang.